-Section 23 of the Act outlines a number of restrictions regarding the sale and availability of alcohol products.
+Section 23 outlines a number of restrictions regarding the sale and availability of alcohol products.
 Several measures regarding limiting the sale and availability of alcohol products are outlined in the Public Health (Alcohol) Act 2018.
-One of the most important of these is the restriction of price-
+One of the most important of these is the restriction of price-based promotions, to which young people may be particularly sensitive.